protocol/launchpad/content/en/tutorials/ipld/ipld-pathing/index.md

 ### Switching Codecs
 IPLD pathing, by default, allows you to inspect data in DAG-JSON format (kubo transforms DAG-PB into DAG-JSON in the CLI), and not the raw byte array.
 We are going to use a command to inspect the data of the `index.html` page in it's original format.

-This command uses the pathing command `ipfs dag get`, with the flag `--output-codec=raw`  to change the codec you use to view the data from DAG-JSON to the `RAW` codec and you are able to view the bytes _as they are_.
+This command uses the pathing command `ipfs dag get`, with the flag `--output-codec=raw`  to change the codec you use to view the data from DAG-JSON to the `RAW` codec and you are able to view the bytes as they are.

 ```bash
 ipfs dag get --output-codec=raw /ipld/QmQ2ocFLq6d7ZiVEQfuEGEr4niJmdSscoyLkgTKRWmAEqg/Links/7/Hash/Data